pulzze/autoflow-documentation/docs/Documentation/getting-started/hello-world/Index.md

 ![Untitled](PIC%202.png)

-&lt;aside&gt;
-💡 For the Hello World example, we will be using the API AutoFlow provided OpenAPI builder.
+> 💡 For the Hello World example, we will be using the API AutoFlow provided OpenAPI builder.
 However, you can use your own OpenAPI document using the upload feature.

-&lt;/aside&gt;

 c.
 Go to the newly created hello_world API and add a new path
 ![Untitled](PIc%203.0.png)